-ASAA member schools hosting interprovincial/international events involving three or more school teams in activities of the ASAA must apply for sanction using the Interprovincial Competition Sanction Form or, if inviting US teams, the NFHS InterState Sanction Form.
+- III.
+Events include solely those schools that are listed in the blanket sanction agreement below. - Process for written application for sanction of interschool events - I. The result of all written sanction requests processed by the ASAA, approved or not approved, will be posted on the ASAA website.
+Schools that are invited to participate in an event are responsible for checking the ASAA website for event approval before accepting an invitation.
+Invited schools have the option of accepting or declining an invitation to a sanctioned event. - II.
+ASAA Member Schools: - III.
+ASAA member schools hosting interprovincial/ international events involving three or more school teams in activities of the ASAA must apply for sanction using the Interprovincial Competition Sanction Form or, if inviting US teams, the NFHS InterState Sanction Form.
 The sanction form must be submitted to the ASAA at least 30 days prior to the event.
 A \$200 late sanctioning fee will be assessed to the host school or institution, if sanction form is not submitted in time.
 Out of province schools not listed on the sanction form will not be eligible to participate without ASAA approval.
-Visit the Associations' website (www.asaa.ca/resources) for all forms and submittals.

-- ii.
-ASAA member schools traveling to an out of province or country event must ensure that the event in question is sanctioned by the ASAA through its respective counterpart (province/state) via being posted to the ASAA website.
+Visit the Associations' website (www.asaa.ca/resources)for all forms and submittals. - IV.
+ASAA member schools traveling to an out of province or country event must ensure that the event in question is sanctioned by the ASAA through its respective counterpart (province/ state) via being posted to the ASAA website.
 Further, such schools must complete a Travel Permission form at least 30 days in advance of the event.
-Failure to complete this form at least 30 days prior to travel will result in a \$200 late Travel Permission fee. - iii.
-ASAA zones and high school leagues: Events hosted by these partners must comply with ASAA policies. - iv.
+Failure to complete this form at least 30 days prior to travel will result in a \$200 late Travel Permission fee. - ASAA zones and high school leagues: Events hosted by these partners must comply with ASAA policies. - VI.
 Non-ASAA member educational institutions or organizations: Events hosted by non-ASAA member educational institutions or organizations are required to follow ASAA policies. - a.
 Colleges, universities and other non-member educational institutions hosting high school events must apply for sanction using the Non-Member Educational Institution Sanction Form.
 The sanction form must be submitted to the ASAA at least 30 days prior to the event.
 A \$200 late sanctioning fee will be assessed to the host school or institution, if the sanction form is not submitted in time.
 Schools not listed on the sanction form will not be eligible to participate without approval of the ASAA and the respective school athletic association.
 If non-school teams and ASAA member school teams are participating at a tournament, they must compete in separate categories; i.e. ASAA member school teams must not compete against non-school teams.
 If the event is for an individual sport (i.e. golf, cross country, wrestling, badminton and track and field), high school athletes belonging to club teams should compete only as a member of their high school, with approval from their school and the ASAA, and only against other high school athletes.
 Travel of the student athlete to such events must adhere to the designated requirements of the associated school and school board of which the student attends.
 In addition, a Permission to Travel form must be completed and submitted to the ASAA for approval 30 days prior to the event.
 A \$200 late permission to travel fee will be assessed to the participating school, if permission to travel form is not submitted in time.